HL7/fhir-shorthand/input/pagecontent/reference.md

 * <element> = {value}
 ```

-The left side of this expression follows the [FSH path grammar](#fsh-paths).
+The left side of this expression follows the [FSH path grammar](#fsh-paths) and may optionally include a [caret path](#caret-paths) in definitions for profiles, extensions, logicals, resources, code systems, and value sets.
 The datatype on the right side MUST align with the datatype of the final element in the path.
-An assignment replaces any existing value assigned to the element.
+Except in specific cases noted below, an assignment replaces any existing value assigned to the element.

 ##### Assigning Values versus Specifying Constraints